-Chile: If you will be traveling with a standard U.S. passport, you do not need a visa to enter Chile.
-Bearers of official passports need a visa, which is available from the Chilean Embassy, 1732 Massachusetts Ave., N.W., Washington, D.C.
-20036 (202-785-1746).
-Send a letter to the embassy stating the purpose of your visit and enclose your passport and a return envelope should be sent to the embassy to receive the visa.
-For more information visit the tourist travel from U.S. information website.
+If you will be traveling with a standard U.S. passport, you do not need a visa to enter Chile.
+Official passport holders need a visa, which is available from the Chilean Embassy, 1732 Massachusetts Ave., N.W., Washington, D.C.
+20036.
+Phone: 202-785-1746.
+Send a letter to the embassy stating the purpose of your visit and enclose your passport.
+A return envelope should be sent to the embassy to receive the visa.
+For more information, visit the tourist travel from U.S. information website.

+Australia

-Australia: USAP participants with a U.S. passport who have been ticketed by ASC and routed through Australia en route to New Zealand do not need a visa if they are remaining inside the international terminal of the airport.
-If you plan to leave the airport or plan leisure travel through Australia or your layover is more than 8 hours, you will be required to apply and get approved for an Australian ETA (Subclass 601).
-An Australian ETA can be applied for via the Australian Home Affairs website or the app.
+USAP participants with a U.S. passport who have been ticketed by ASC and routed through Australia en route to New Zealand do not need a visa if they remain inside the airport's international terminal.
+If you plan to leave the airport, plan leisure travel through Australia, or your layover is more than 8 hours, you will be required to apply and get approved for an Australian ETA (Subclass 601).
+An Australian ETA can be applied for via the Australian Home Affairs website or the via the app on a smart phone.

+Marine Crew Visas

-Marine Crew Visas: Sea travel requires a Marine Crew Visa (MCV Class 988).
+Sea travel requires a Marine Crew Visa (MCV Class 988).
 If you are embarking or disembarking a ship in Hobart, Australia, the MCV must be obtained before you arrive.
 The application can take 5-30 days.
 ASC Travel can assist in this process.

-Visas for non-U.S. citizens
+Visas for Non-U.S. citizens